VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 ```

-## Nice side effects
+## Performance

-TODO: Polish this part.

-Implementing strictness this way provide the following advantages:

-- It reduces package duplication compared to the npm default installation mode, making the installation process faster.
+Compared to the current npm installation strategy, this proposal reduces package duplication, making the installation process faster.
 On a prototype, this installation strategy brought down the install time from 5 to 1min on a large monorepo of 500+ workspaces.

-- Choosing wisely the hash used to store the packages in the store can lead to very fast incremental installation.
-- The package store can be re-used as is to implement support for import-maps, we simply need to not create the symlinks but generate the import-map file instead.
+The implementation can easily be applied to repos which don't use workspaces to get some perf benefit.
+Though it is unknown what this perf benefit would be in nono-workspace repo.

 ## Prior Art and Alternatives